Self-Defense for the Psychological Scientist

 The good news is that these instances are still quite rare, and there are some simple, yet effective, steps you can take to prepare not only for this type of public relations crisis, but for any inquiries into your research.

 While scientists have learned to put their faith and trust in the peer review process to fund only research of the highest quality, there is a significant lack of understanding of this process outside the scientific community.
 Therefore, you will need to be prepared to explain the value of your research in other ways.
 Should this ever be necessary, the following tips will help:

-Stay abreast of the political climate and federal science policy issues.
-One way to do this is to subscribe to APA’s Science Policy Insider News by going to www.apa.org/ppo/spin.
+- Stay abreast of the political climate and federal science policy issues.
+One way to do this is to subscribe to APA’s Science Policy Insider News.

 All hope is not lost if you suddenly find your research under attack.
 What can you do if a negative spotlight turns on you and your work?

-Contact the APA Science Public Policy Office for guidance.
+- Contact the APA Science Government Relations Office for guidance.
 This is what we are here for!

 - Contact your program officer or funding agency officials and find out if they have prepared any response.

 - Request media training or guidance from your university before answering or returning calls from the media.